Introduction

 How to find the EM.context

-To find the EM.context in the iFrame go to the URL where the externalized module is placed and open ‘Console’ from Google Developer Tools.
+To find the EM.context in the iFrame, navigate to the URL where the externalized module is positioned and open the ‘Console’ within Google Developer Tools.

-In ‘Console’ access the iFrame using the ‘JavaScript context’:
+In the ‘Console,’ access the iFrame using the ‘JavaScript context’:

-Once the iFrame has been accessed, type ‘EM.context’:
+Once you have accessed the iFrame, type ‘EM.context’:

 Creating a new dataLayer object using the EM.context

-For this example, we will use the EM.contect to populate Tealium’s utag_data object.
+For this example, we will use the EM.context to populate Tealium’s utag_data object.

-1. Identify the parameters needed in the script
+1. Firstly, identify the parameters needed in the script

-The parameters that will use JavaScript will be those that need dynamic values.
+The parameters that require dynamic values will use JavaScript.
 For example:

-The variables in the EM.context can be accessed using JavaScript paths:
+You can access the variables in the EM.context using JavaScript paths:

 2. Use JavaScript to map the parameters from the EM.context